google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 * `SignedData.version` MUST be v3(3).

-* `SignedData.digestAlgorithms` MUST only include the
-  `SignerInfo.digestAlgorithm` OID value (see below).
+* `SignedData.digestAlgorithms` MUST be the same as the `SignerInfo.digestAlgorithm` OID value (see below).

 * `SignedData.encapContentInfo`: